-The Application Process:
+The Application Process

-In addition, candidates who meet the outlined admission criteria are interviewed using the Mini Multiple Interview format.
+In addition, candidates who meet the outlined general UBC Faculty of Medicine admission criteria are interviewed using the Mini Multiple Interview format.
 Interviewers are represented from across the province and comprise of clinicians, academics, members of the community at large and senior medical students.
 The call for volunteer interviewers takes place each fall and student Interviews are conducted in the spring.